Larry Day: Abstraction

-In the mid-1950s, Larry Day shifted from his early figurative work to paintings and drawings aligned with Abstract Expressionism.
+In the mid-1950s, Day shifted from his early figurative work to paintings and drawings aligned with abstract expressionism.
 These paintings feature gestural brushwork and an “allover” compositional approach reminiscent of Willem de Kooning, while the thin, hatched networks of color suggest connections to the paintings of Paul Cézanne.
 Art historical references were a consistent presence in Day's studio practice, as were issues of containment, fragmentation, and camouflage—found in the thinly painted patchwork of delicate marks that spiral around the surfaces of his canvases.
 These formal concerns and references would continue throughout his career.
 Day's abstract works are rarely pure abstraction.
 There are often figurative elements within the shapes and brushwork of earlier abstractions.
-Works from the late 1950s and early 1960s reference vegetation, undergrowth and bushes.
+Works from the late 1950s and early 1960s reference vegetation, undergrowth, and bushes.